maxW2000/On-device-music-generator/notes/model_process.md

         return self.model
 ```
+Pruning Result: Worked but the results are not good, but could be used

 ## Distill
-Not Started yet
+Not Started yet, I think I need **Dataset**, **any method I only need a little data to distill.**

+## Mix-precision Inference
+enlightened by DeepSeek tech report, trying to figure out HOW :(

 ## Evaluations
 1. FLOPs
 2. Parameters counting -> Zeros Vs. Non-Zeros
+3. Cosine Similarity for the original model and compressed model
+4.
 ## Datasets
-1. fetch datasets from large-version model, trying to use it for re-train Compressed Model
+1. fetch datasets from the large-version model, trying to use it for re-train Compressed Model and distilling